Pineau ready for polka dot battle | Cyclingnews.com

 Pineau ready for polka dot battle

-The current leader of the King of the Mountains classification at this year's Tour de France may not be a true climber, but he is determined to defend his jersey for as long as he possibly can.
-As the Tour hits the Alps, Jérôme Pineau (Quick Step) knows he won't be able to take the lead to Paris, but he has a plan to at least save his polka dot jersey over the first two mountain stages.
+The current leader of the King of the Mountains classification of this year's Tour de France may not be a true climber, but he is determined to defend his jersey for as long as he possibly can.
+As the Tour hits the Alps, Jérôme Pineau from Quick Step knows he won't be able to take the lead to Paris, but he has a plan to at least keep his polka dot jersey over the first two mountain stages.

-"Tomorrow is a more difficult stage where I will have to race out front in order to get more points for the polka dot jersey," Pineau told Cyclingnews.
-"There are more than 40 points at stake, so it is a stage that is going to be important."
+"Tomorrow is a more difficult stage when I will have to race out front in order to get more points for the polka dot jersey," Pineau told Cyclingnews in Montargis on Friday moring.
+"The are are more than 40 points at stake, so it is a stage that is going to be important."

 Stage seven to Les Rousses is a medium-mountain stage with an uphill finish.
 Pineau's thinking is that if he can take all the points there, it won't matter if others may be stronger than him on Sunday when the Tour peloton takes on the real thing in Morzine-Avoriaz.